-TEHRAN (Web Desk) – Iran has executed a group of 20 Sunni prisoners for committing several murders and undermining national security, state media reported on Thursday.
+TEHRAN (Web Desk) – Iran has executed a group of 20 prisoners for committing several murders and undermining national security, state media reported on Thursday.

 The men had killed dozens of people, including women and children, the Justice Bureau in Kurdistan claimed.